mohsentaleb/chande/README.md

 # Chande

-A minimal command line tool to get the rate of popular currencies in Iran from [tgju.org](http://www.tgju.org/).
+A minimal command-line tool for getting the rate of popular currencies in Iran's **free market** from [bonbast.com](https://bonbast.com).

 # Installation
 ```shell
 npm install -g chande
 ```

 # Usage
 For getting all the available currencies:

 ```shell